Fluorouracil Topical (5-FU, Carac®, Efudex®, Fluoroplex)

 Fluorouracil (5-FU) is a type of chemotherapy that exerts its anti-cancer effect by preventing the production of DNA in the cell.
 Lack of functional DNA prevents the cancer cell from reproducing and making vital proteins, which then results in death of the cell.

 Topical fluorouracil is used to treat actinic keratosis and superficial basal and squamous cell skin cancers.
-The medication destroys sun damaged skin cells, but can also damage normal skin it comes into contact with or cause skin irritation.
+The medication destroys sun damaged skin cells, but can also damage normal skin it comes into contact with, or cause skin irritation.

 To apply the cream:

 The treatment area will typically have a burning sensation and, after several days of treatment, become red and crusted.
 The area will look worse than before treatment, which will likely continue for a few weeks after treatment stops.
 You may experience any of the following in the treated area: darkening of skin color, pain, irritation, redness, itching, scarring, rash, and skin ulcerations.

 This medication can make your skin more sensitive to the sun, which can result in severe sunburn or rash.
 Sun sensitivity can last even after chemotherapy is completed.
 Avoid the sun between 10-2pm, when it is strongest.
 Wear sunscreen (at least SPF 15) everyday; wear sunglasses, a hat and long sleeves/pants to protect your skin and seek out shade whenever possible.

 Other Side Effects

 The amount of medication that is absorbed into your blood is limited with topical use, but some people have a deficiency of the enzyme (DPD) needed to break down 5-FU.
 These patients can develop serious toxicity.
 If you experience diarrhea or sores in your mouth, report this to your healthcare provider right away.